ru4en/proxmox-zimaos/README.md

 ### 1. Create a new VM in Proxmox:
 * OS - Do not use any media
 * System - BIOS - OMVF (UEFI) and choose a EFI storage (e.g., local-lvm)
-* Disks - Next
+* Disks - next
-* CPU - Next
+* CPU - next
-* Memory - Next
+* Memory - next
-* Network - Next
+* Network - next
 * Confirm - Finish (do not thick Start after created)
-* Execute the script below in your Proxmox Node (not in the VM!):
+* Execute the script below in your Proxmox node (not in the VM!):
 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/R0GGER/proxmox-zimaos/refs/heads/main/zimaos.sh)"
 ```